antvis/G2/site/docs/charts/color-map.en.md

 ```

 **Analysis**:
-- Using month and product as two categorical dimensions
+- Station names are mapped to the `x` and `y` axes to determine position
-- Sales are encoded by color depth
+- Fare prices are mapped to color depth
-- Specific sales figures are added as labels to enhance data readability
+- Fare data is simulated and only represents general relationships
-- It's clear that Product B performed best in March, while Product A performed worst in March
+- The color map makes it easy to identify fare zones and travel costs between stations

 Example 2: **Exam Score Analysis**